iva2k/total-app/README.md

 ## Customizing

+Check file `src/lib/config/websiteFnc.js` for setting all information about the App / Website.

-Many variables are set in `.env` file.
+Many variables are also set in `.env` file.

 ## How This App Was Created